-Each MP3 player also has an imbedded security function which disables the device if stolen.
-This is effected through requiring prisoners to reconnect and revalidate their MP3 player every 14 days.
+Each MP3 player also has an embedded security function that disables the device if stolen.
+This is effected by requiring prisoners to reconnect and revalidate their MP3 player every 14 days.
 This is accomplished by either purchasing a new song or clicking the revalidate button within the music folio.
-If the device isn’t revalidated, it will deactivate.
-A deactivated device will not permit any operation, including use of the FM radio.
+If the device isn't revalidated, it will deactivate.
+A deactivated device will not permit any operation, including the use of the FM radio.

 Each housing unit has charging stations in the common area for general inmate usage.
 When using the charging station, it is best to keep an eye on the MP3 player to ensure it doesn't get stolen.
 A good way of dealing with this issue is to tie a bright string to the device or place a brightly colored sticker on its clip.
 Another good option when using the email service is to connect the MP3 player to the USB cable so that it will charge while you are emailing.

 If the MP3 player freezes, hold down the power button for 30 seconds.
 This will force a hard reset.
 Usually this will resolve the issue.
 If this doesn't work, and the MP3 player is still in the 60 or 90 day warrantee period (depending on model), you should immediately present it to Trust Fund staff and ask them to either replace it or be allowed to mail it to the Advanced Technologies Group for repair.